Arielle-Milan/School-Projects/README.md

-# School-Projects
-These are projects that I completed as part of my degree.
+These are the programs/projects that I built while studying.